For one undrafted free agent, chasing NFL dream means honoring his father’s legacy

 “When the flood happened, when those things happened close to home, he understood the best way to take care of his family,” Samuel said.

 The long, strong slot receiver became more consistent and developed into one of the Spartans’ top threats.
-Last season, he caught 49 passes for a career-high 697 yards and four touchdowns while battling a leg injury.
+This past season, he caught 49 passes for a career-high 697 yards and four touchdowns while battling a leg injury.
 Afterward, he returned to Houston where, about a year after Harvey, his mother had used money she saved to rent a house like they once had.
-The new neighborhood, about 15 minutes from Greenspoint, was outfitted with a park and a tennis court.
+The new neighborhood, about 15 minutes from Greenspoint, had a park and a tennis court.
 To Stewart, it was perfect.

 “We finally got us a crib,” he said.
 “I felt like ‘Home Alone’ at one point.
 I could go sneak in the kitchen and grab cookies, and it felt so good because … it wasn’t the same room I was sleeping in.”